Clinical Data & Patient Experiences

 Clinical: Not in trials; added post-marketing

-Frequently discussed in patient communities.
-Typically appears 3-6 months after starting, likely related to rapid weight loss and caloric restriction (telogen effluvium) rather than the medication directly.
+A common pattern: hair thinning typically appears 3-6 months after starting, likely related to rapid weight loss and caloric restriction (telogen effluvium) rather than the medication directly.

 Common approaches: Ensure adequate protein (60-80g/day), biotin, multivitamin; usually resolves as weight stabilizes